svadimsh/incident-response-docs/docs/during/security_incident_response.md

 ## Attack Mitigation
 Stop the attack as quickly as you can, via any means necessary.
 Shut down servers, network isolate them, turn off a data center if you have to.
 Some common things to try,

-* Shutdown the instance from the provider console (do not delete or terminate if you can help it, as we'll need to do forensics).
+* In case you don't have access to the instance, shutdown the instance from the azure portal or via kvm console (do not delete or terminate if you can help it, as we'll need to do forensics).
 * If you happen to be logged into the box you can try to,
-    * Re-instate our default iptables rules to restrict traffic.
+    * Re-instate our default firewall rules to restrict traffic.
-    * `kill -9` any active session you think is an attacker.
+    * terminate any active session you think is an attacker.
-    * Change root password, and update /etc/shadow to lock out all other users.
+    * Change OS users passwords and delete any maliciuos users.
-    * `sudo shutdown now`
+    * In case of DB server hack, change sa password and disable all DB users

 ## Cut Off Attack Vector
 Identify the likely attack vectors and path/fix them so they cannot be re-exploited immediately after stopping the attack.